 Q: What happens at the end of the course?

 A: At the end of the course, you will receive a ‘Class completed’ email.
 This email will have a link that you can use to download an archive of your work.
 Find out more about what will be included in the archive, and how you can access it after the course, here>>

 Q: Is it possible to form an online writers’ group with fellow writers after the course ends?

 A: Absolutely, several of our courses have led to informal online writers’ groups that generally involve peers exchanging drafts for feedback on a schedule that suits them.
-Writing NSW is also planning to provide more formal online writing group options in the near future.
+Writing NSW also hosts online and in-person writing groups that our members are welcome to join.

 Q: What is your cancellation policy?

 A: Please choose your course carefully.
 Your enrolment is non-refundable.
 If you should wish to withdraw from a course, you must inform Writing NSW at least 14 days in advance of course commencement to receive a full credit.
 Withdrawals up to seven days prior to course commencement will be eligible for a 50% credit.
 Withdrawals in the week prior to the course are ineligible for credit.